-Each Building Principal is responsible for overseeing attendance procedures at his/her school and assuring that:
+Each Building Principal is responsible for overseeing attendance procedures that include:

 - 1. Attendance is accurately checked and reported to the school office daily for each class. - 2.
 All student absences are recorded. - 3.
 All permanent records of pupil attendance are maintained at the individual schools.